Legends of America

 Emerson Hough

-After completing his studies, Emerson moved west to White Oaks, New Mexico where he practiced law for a time as well as working as a reporter for the local newspaper, The Golden Era.
-He returned to the Midwest in 1886, where he focused on writing, working at several newspapers in Kansas, Iowa, and Ohio as well as writing freelance articles for several magazines.
-Having a love of the outdoors including hunting and fishing, he spent much of his time camping and writing articles.
-In 1889, he was hired by the Forest and Stream magazine and later, worked for Field & Stream and wrote and "outdoor" column for the Saturday Evening Post.
+He returned to the Midwest in 1886, where he focused on writing, working at several newspapers in Kansas, Iowa, and Ohio, as well as writing freelance articles for several magazines.
+Having a love of the outdoors, including hunting and fishing, he spent much of his time camping and writing articles.
+In 1889, he was hired by the Forest and Stream magazine and later worked for Field & Stream and wrote an “outdoor” column for the Saturday Evening Post.

+In 1897, he married Charlotte Chesebro of Chicago, and the pair made Chicago their home.
 When World War I broke out, he served in the Army Intelligence Division, reaching the rank of captain.
-During this time, he became involved in regular correspondence with President Theodore Roosevelt, a fellow conservationist and outdoorsman.
+During this time, he became involved in regular correspondence with President Theodore Roosevelt, a fellow conservationist, and outdoorsman.

-Two of his novels, The Covered Wagon and North of Thirty-Six, were turned into screenplays and later became popular silent films, making him one of the first Western authors to enter into the motion picture industry.
+Two of his novels, The Covered Wagon and North of Thirty-Six, were turned into screenplays and later became popular silent films, making him one of the first Western authors to enter the motion picture industry.

 Other notable works included the books The Mississippi Bubble, The Way of the West, Singing Mouse Stories, The Passing of the Frontier, The Story of the Outlaw, and several others.

-© Kathy Weiser/Legends of America, March, 2010.
+© Kathy Weiser/Legends of America, updated March 2021.

 Articles from Emerson Hough: